tnichols217/notes/BritLit/Final Prep.md

 > And if my liege lady misliked it not,
 > I would come to your counsel before your court noble.
 > For I find it not fit, as in faith it is known,
-> When such a boon is "
+> When such a boon is begged before all these knights,
+> Though you be tempted thereto"

 ## MLA citations